sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 PointPerfect corrections are obtained by two methods:

 - **IP**: Corrections are transmitted over the internet.
 The RTK device will need access to a WiFi (or optionally an Ethernet/Cellular network on the RTK EVK).
-For WiFi, this is most commonly a hotspot on a cell phone so this delivery method is generally most common for areas with cellular and/or other WiFi coverage.
+For WiFi, this is most commonly a hotspot on a cell phone so this delivery method is used in areas with cellular and/or other WiFi coverage.
 - **L-Band**: Corrections are transmitted from a geosynchronous satellite.
 Coverage is limited to the US contiguous 48 states.
 This delivery method requires special equipment thus this method is only compatible with the the [RTK EVK](https://www.sparkfun.com/products/24342) and [RTK Facet mosaic](https://www.sparkfun.com/sparkpnt-rtk-facet-mosaic-l-band.html).
-No cellular or internet connection is required.
+This delivery method is most useful in areas with no cellular or internet coverage.
     - Sadly, u-blox is suspending the North American L-Band service on December 31st, 2025.
 A global L-Band service has been announced but with no set availability date at this time.

 PointPerfect has the following benefits and challenges: